 Before the special committee investigating his case, Berger argued that Section Three had been "entirely repealed by an Act of Congress."
 Cannon's Precedents § 56.
 Instead of pointing to the 1872 Act, Berger argued that an amnesty act passed in 1898 forever nullified Section Three.
 Id.
-The 1898 statute removed Section Three disgualification for those few remaining Confederates subject to the exceptions from the 1872 statute, stating that "the disability imposed by section three of the fourteenth amendment to the Constitution of the United States heretofore incurred is hereby removed."
-Act of June 6, 1898, Ch.
+The 1898 statute, enacted at the outbreak of the Spanish-American War to enhance national unity, see Magliocca, supra, at 126, removed Section Three disqualification for those few remaining Confederates subject to the exceptions from the 1872 statute, stating that "the disability imposed by section three of the fourteenth amendment to the Constitution of the United States heretofore incurred is hereby removed."
+Act of June 6, 1898, ch.
 389, 30 Stat.
-432. In defending his position against the contention that Congress cannot repeal a constitutional amendment by statute, Berger argued, much like Cawthorn does now, that Section Three allows for its own repeal by giving Congress the power to lift its disgualification by a two-thirds vote of both Houses of Congress.
+432. In defending his position against the contention that Congress cannot repeal a constitutional amendment by statute, Berger argued, much like Cawthorn does now, that Section Three allows for its own repeal by giving Congress the power to lift its disqualification by a two-thirds vote of both Houses of Congress.
 1 Hearings Before the Special Comm.
 Appointed Under the Auth. of H. Res.
-No. 6

-Concerning the Right of Victor L. Berger to be Sworn in As a Member of the Sixty-Sixth Cong., 66th Cong.
-32 (1919) (Henry F. Cochems, Counsel for Victor L. Berger).
+No. 6 Concerning the Right of Victor L. Berger to Be Sworn in as a Member of the Sixty-Sixth Cong., 66th Cong.
+32 (1919) (statement of Henry F. Cochems, Counsel for Victor L. Berger).